zhangfuyang/Conv-MPN/README.md

 python demo.py
 ```

-Same with the Trainin
+link pretrained model: TBD

 # Contact
-If you have any questions, please contact me at fuyang.zhang97@gmail.com
+If you have any questions, please contact me at fuyang.zhang97@gmail.com or fuyangz@sfu.ca